Sunday, August 2, 2020

 Bovine TB.

-Dairy products may contain living mycobacteria in the milk of the infected cows.
-In countries where people use unpasteurized milk or do not boil milk before consumption, the bacteria infect terminal Ilium and or cecum.
+Dairy products may contain living mycobacteria in the milk of infected cows.
+In countries where people use unpasteurized milk or do not boil milk before consumption, the bacteria infect the terminal Ilium and or cecum.
 In due time progress to TB enteritis, ascites and peritonitis.

 In South Asia, bovine TB is present but kept in check because they use boiled milk.